 Córdoba.
 The capital of Islamic Spain from the middle of the 8th century, it became the richest city in Europe until its capitulation to the Reconquistadors in 1236.
 A morning walk includes the narrow streets of the old Jewish quarter and the 14th-century synagogue.
 La Mezquita (mosque) is one of the most magnificent of Muslim sites, for some the greatest building of medieval Europe.
 It contains within it the 16th-century cathedral.
 First of two nights in Córdoba.

 Córdoba.
 Morning visit to the Archaeological Museum, housed in a Renaissance mansion, with a fine collection of Roman and Arab pieces.
 Visit the Alcázar, medieval with earlier architectural remains (and good Roman mosaics).
 In the afternoon drive out to the excavations of Medina Azahara, with remains of a huge and luxurious 10th-century palace complex.

 Price, per person

 Two sharing: £3,370 or £3,250 without flights.
 Single occupancy: £3,830 or £3,710 without flights.

 Air travel (economy class) with British Airways (Airbus 320); private coach; accommodation as described below; breakfasts, 2 lunches and 6 dinners with wine, water, coffee; all admissions; all tips for waiters, drivers, guides; all taxes; the services of the lecturer, tour manager and local guides.

 Hotel Molina Lario: functional, comfortable 4-star hotel in the centre.
-AC Palacio de Santa Paula, Granada: 5-star hotel in a converted convent, close to the Royal Chapel; rooms are comfortable and contemporary.
+NH Collection Granada Victoria: 4-star hotel close to the Royal Chapel; rooms are comfortable and modern.
 Parador de Úbeda: 4-star parador in a Renaissance palace on the most handsome square in town; comfortable rooms, traditionally furnished.
 NH Collection Amistad Córdoba: 4-star hotel in a converted 18th-century mansion, a short walk from the mosque.
 Single rooms are doubles for sole use throughout.